Eralde/rci-tools/docs/RCI_API.md

 | `show interface WifiMaster0 channels`        | `/rci/show/interface/channels?name=WifiMaster0`                |

 > [!NOTE]
-> Note that the command arguments have different positions in an RCI resource URL
+> Note that command arguments occupy different positions in the RCI resource URL
-> compared to the corresponding command in the CLI.
+> compared to the CLI syntax.

-Unlike the command line interface, RCI is quite convenient to use for automating Keenetic/Netcraze devices.
-Also, since JSON format is well-supported by JavaScript, RCI allows you to interact with the device directly from your browser (if the web server is located on the device itself or if you configure CORS headers).
+Since HTTP clients (`curl`, `wget`, ...) are widely available and JSON is supported by almost all programming languages, RCI is convenient for automating Keenetic/Netcraze devices.
+Also, since JSON is natively supported in JavaScript, RCI allows you to interact with your device directly from a web browser (if the web server is on the device, or if you configure CORS headers).

-RCI supports query semantics typical for REST API, but also has some additional capabilities, that allow you to interact with it in a non-REST, but convenient way.
+RCI API supports typical REST query semantics, but also has a number of extra features making it more flexible.

 <br/>